Home

 Deep vowels sometimes are referred to as back vowels, but Hungarians refer to them as deep ("mély").
 Which vowels they are is pretty straightforward - they are the vowels produced relatively low in the throat.
 They are a, o, u and their long forms.

 High vowels sometimes are referred to as front vowels, but Hungarians refer to them as high ("magas").
 Which vowels they are is not as straight-forward.
 The ones produced high in the throat are ö, ü and their long forms.
 Then there are the ones that are produced in the mid-range, namely e and i and their long forms.
 While these vowels are usually lumped in with high vowels, there are times that e and i are given honorary status in deep vowel words.
-So just keep a flexible frame of mind when e, é, i, í occassionally show up in deep-vowel words.
+So just keep a flexible frame of mind when e, é, i, í show up in deep-vowel words.

 Foreign words can have a mixture of deep and high vowels.
 For such words, the vowel in the last syllable (or second to last syllable if it is a multi-syllable word where the last syllable's vowel is an "i") determines whether the word gets a deep suffix versus a high suffix.